 One of the biggest strengths of Net Promoter Score® is its simplicity.
 Instead of asking customers endless questions, NPS® surveys are straightforward, addressing just one single question and allowing users to provide their own qualitative feedback.

-Since the mechanism behind NPS is so simple, we’re occasionally contacted by potential customers curious about the process of building a DIY Net Promoter Score system — an in-house system for sending out surveys, processing and calculating data, creating reports and viewing historical trends.
+Since the mechanism behind NPS is so simple, we’re occasionally contacted by potential customers curious about the process of building a DIY Net Promoter Score system: an in-house setup for sending out surveys, processing and calculating data, creating reports, and viewing historical trends.

 Essentially, why not create a DIY NPS platform instead of choosing a specialized NPS software?

-Below, we’ve broken down the steps, services and processes required to turn an idea like this into reality, as well as our opinion on why it’s generally not worth it.
-Our conclusion is pretty simple: while doing this is possible, it’s definitely not worth the time (and money).
+Below, we’ve broken down the steps, services, and processes required to turn an idea like this into reality, plus our updated opinion on why it’s still generally not worth it.
+The short version: the building part has gotten cheap, but the parts that actually keep an NPS program alive haven’t.

 Creating Your Own NPS Solution

-Before we get into the specifics of creating a do-it-yourself surveying solution, let’s look at the individual steps involved as per the below:
+Before we get into the specifics of creating a do-it-yourself surveying solution, let’s look at the individual steps involved as follows:

 1. Design and create a responsive survey template

-2. Send the survey to your subscribers, customers or users
+2. Send the survey to your subscribers, customers, or users, while respecting opt-outs and suppression rules

-7. Schedule a new survey to be delivered every three to six months
+8. Schedule a new survey to be delivered every three to six months or trigger it at key customer moments without over-surveying

 Steps DIY NPS